paescebu/CustomKeyboardKit/README.md

 # CustomKeyboardKit
-I strongly believe that any in app keyboard layout is best built in SwiftUI, no matter if its used in SwiftUI or UIKit.
+I strongly believe that any in-app keyboard layout is best built in SwiftUI, no matter if its used in SwiftUI or UIKit.
-With that lightweight package I think I offer you the necessary tools to do so in the UI Framework that we all started to embrace and love.
-SwiftUI!
+With this lightweight package, I offer you the necessary tools to do so in the UI framework we’ve all started to embrace and love: SwiftUI!

-My goal is to keep this framework as lightweight as it is, to not add bloat to it with features most people do not need.
+My goal is to keep this framework as lightweight as it is, to avoid adding bloat with features most people don’t need.
 This ensures keeping the complexity of the package at its minimum, which translates to a certain stability and reliability.
 I sincerely hope with this package I managed to deliver pretty much unrestricted possibilities for you.

 ## Features